UTMath: Math Evaluation with Unit Test via Reasoning-to-Coding Thoughts: Experiment

 \subsection{Performance on Different Categories}

 Our benchmark comprehensively evaluates the LLMs' ability across various categories of math problems.
-We analyzed the differences in performance in terms of categories.
-GPT-4o continued to demonstrate a clear advantage across most tasks, achieving the best performance in five domains.
-Notably, it outperformed the second-best model by 7.6\% in combinatorial mathematics and by 18.21\% in formal languages.
-In contrast, as an open-source model, Qwen2.5-72B secured the top spot in the other three domains.
-All models performed very poorly in the categories of Graph Theory, Group Theory, and Geometry and Topology, with accuracy rates below 12\%, highlighting the need for further exploration in these areas.
+GPT-4o achieved the highest score in the formal language domain, while o1-mini achieved the best scores in the remaining eight domains.
+All models performed very poorly in the categories of Graph Theory, Group Theory, and Geometry and Topology, with accuracy rates below 16\%, highlighting the need for further exploration in these areas.